- Nutmeg Nanny - https://www.nutmegnanny.com -

 Texas Toast Stuffing

-This Texas toast stuffing is full of garlic bread Texas toast, spicy and sweet turkey Italian sausage, fennel, green onions, and dried cranberries.
-It’s a fun twist to traditional stuffing that is packed full of flavor and super simple to make.
+This Texas toast stuffing is full of garlic bread Texas toast, spicy and sweet Italian sausage, fennel, green onions, and dried cranberries.
+It’s a fun, flavor-packed twist to traditional stuffing.

 Who doesn’t love thick, delicious, crispy slices of garlicky Texas toast?